pr0mila/From-GANs-to-RAG-A-Journey-Through-Modern-Deep-Learning/README.md

 Thanks to all the researchers whose groundbreaking work made this collection possible, and to the broader ML community for open research and knowledge sharing.

+**Special thanks to:**
+- The authors of all papers featured in this collection
+- The open-source community for making implementations accessible
+- ArXiv and Hugging Face for hosting research papers
+- All contributors to this repository

 ---

 <div align="center">